-1st Semester 2nd Semester Either Semester
+1st Semester 2nd Semester Either Semester ---

 First-Year FS 102 French 120

 Sophomore French 215 French 225

 Junior French 305 An additional 300-level French course;

 Senior possible study abroad?

 German Minor Requirements: A minor in German requires completion of 20 semester credit hours in German, including at least eight credit hours on the 300-level.
+Students who test into the program at a higher level must complete 20 credits at the appropriate level for them.